Ptosis, as it pertains to symptom of a leaking aneurysm, refers to a drooping eyelid.

-Another cause of what appears to be eyelid ptosis (perhaps Paris Hilton and Taylor Swift have this?) is “looseness of the skin of the eyelid, causing it to hang down, and even block the visual field,” says Marc I. Leavey, MD, is a primary care physician with 40-plus years of experience, and has a blog, STRING OF MEDICAL PEARLS.
+Another cause of what appears to be eyelid ptosis (perhaps Paris Hilton and Taylor Swift have this?) is “looseness of the skin of the eyelid, causing it to hang down, and even block the visual field,” says Marc I. Leavey, MD, a primary care physician with 40-plus years of experience.

 The myogenic version can result from a muscle disease.
 Neurogenic-caused drooping can be caused by aneurysm, stroke, diabetes, injuries and the dreaded brain tumor.